 Managing your child’s needs on top of your day-to-day family and work requirements must be incredibly challenging at times.
 What advice do you have for other parents facing a similar situation?

-Be very intentional in how you organise and prioritise your ‘me’ time.
+Be very intentional in how you organize and prioritize your ‘me’ time.
 And meditate.
-The clarity you get from meditation is a life-saver in terms of day-to-day organisation.
+The clarity you get from meditation is a life-saver in terms of day-to-day organization.
 Let alone stress management, acceptance, patience, etc.

 What is your way of coping with the emotional and physical demands of caring for a child with autism?
 What do you do when you find yourself frustrated or overwhelmed?
 How do you recharge?